sbonkosky/iot1/README.md

 VOLUME ["/root/.aspnet/https"]
 VOLUME ["/root/.microsoft/usersecrets"]

-and also docker run with volumes mounted
+and also docker run with volumes mounted (specified by -v option)

 to build (using DOCKERFILE)
 docker build -t iot1:latest .